 The FSAP Authorization for Release of Confidential Information (pdf) documents your permission.
 You have the right to revoke this release in writing at any time, except to the extent that FSAP has already relied on or acted upon this authorization.

-- Abuse of a child or dependent adult: counselors who know or have reasonable suspicion that a child under the age of 18 is being abused or neglected are legally mandated to report this situation to the appropriate agency.
+- Abuse of a child: Counselors who know or have reasonable suspicion that a child under the age of 18 is being abused or neglected are legally mandated to report this situation to the appropriate agency.

 The situations described above are rare.
 However, if they should occur, it is our practice to discuss with you any action that is being considered.
 You should be aware that the FSAP is not legally obligated to inform you or seek your permission, especially if such a discussion would prevent securing your safety or the safety of others.
 If disclosure of confidential information becomes necessary, only the information necessary to protect you and/or another person will be released.